List of boardwalks in the United States: Atlantic City

 The Boardwalk has been home to several piers over the years.
 The first pier, Ocean Pier, was built in 1882.
 It eventually fell into disrepair and was demolished.
 Another famous pier built during that time was Steel Pier, opened in 1898, which once billed itself as "The Showplace of the Nation".
 It now operates as an amusement pier across from the Hard Rock Hotel & Casino.
 Captain John Lake Young opened "Young's Million Dollar Pier" as an arcade hall in 1903, and on the seaward side "erected a marble mansion", fronted by a formal garden, with lighting and landscaping designed by Young's longtime friend Thomas Alva Edison.
 Young's Million Dollar Pier, Atlantic City's largest amusement pier during its time", was transformed into a shopping mall in the 1980s, known as "Shops on Ocean One".
 In 2006, the Ocean One mall was bought, renovated and re-branded as "The Pier Shops at Caesars" and, in 2015, it was renamed "Playground Pier."
-However in recent years it has become a dead mall, with less than 10 stores remaining.
+However, in recent years it has become a dead mall, with less than 10 stores remaining.
 Garden Pier, located opposite Ocean Casino Resort, once housed a movie theater, and was home to the Atlantic City Historical Society and Arts Center before they moved to the Jim Whelan Boardwalk Hall.
 Two other piers, an amusement pier named Steeplechase Pier and a Heinz 57-owned pier named Heinz Pier were destroyed in the 1944 Great Atlantic Hurricane.
 Steeplechase was rebuilt after the hurricane, and survived into the casino era.
 The "Steeplechase Pier Heliport" on Steel Pier is named in its honor.
 The last of the four piers still standing is Schiff's Central Pier, which is the only one still offering the same attractions it did when it opened – a few stores, and the playcade, having reopened in 1990 after an $8 million renovation.

 Keansburg

-Keansburg, New Jersey is regarded locally as a boardwalk town, with one of America's oldest shoreside amusement parks housing vintage rides dating back to the 1920s, but the amusement area fairway is now asphalt.
+Keansburg is regarded locally as a boardwalk town, with one of America's oldest shoreside amusement parks housing vintage rides dating back to the 1920s, known as Keansburg Amusement Park, which is accompanied by the Runaway Rapids waterpark next door, but the amusement area fairway is now asphalt.
+There is a 2000-foot fishing pier at the end of the amusement park.
+There is also a 0.12 mile boardwalk down the street from the amusement park.